x-hgg-x/tz-rs/README.md

 A pure Rust reimplementation of libc functions [`localtime`](https://en.cppreference.com/w/c/chrono/localtime), [`gmtime`](https://en.cppreference.com/w/c/chrono/gmtime) and [`mktime`](https://en.cppreference.com/w/c/chrono/mktime).

-This crate allows to convert between a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) and a calendar time exprimed in the [proleptic gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) with a provided time zone.
+This crate allows to convert between a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) and a calendar time expressed in the [proleptic gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) with a provided time zone.

 Time zones are provided to the library with a [POSIX `TZ` string](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) which can be read from the environment.